-Some gamers continue to debate what genre Sega’s Yakuza Series belongs to.
+Some gamers continue to debate which genre Sega’s Yakuza Series belongs to.
 Is it an arcade brawler, open-world survival, or a modern day RPG?
-In my opinion, nobody can ever have the right answer because each game in the series is such an astonishing mix of gameplay and adventure.
-Here are 9 reasons why you should immerse yourself in this popular Japanese gangland series.
+In my opinion, no one would ever have the right answer because each game in the series is such an astonishing mix of gameplay and adventure.
+Here are 9 reasons why you should immerse yourself in this highly popular Japanese gangland series.
 A PlayStation exclusive series for over ten years, I’d go as far as to say it might be worth getting a PlayStation just to experience the Yakuza series.

 The Japanese name for the "Yakuza" series is "Ryu ga Gotoku" (龍が如く).
 This means "like a dragon."

 1. Incredibly Realistic World Design

-First of all, let me state that the Yakuza series isn’t a true open-world game series.
+First of all, know that the Yakuza series isn’t a true open-world game series.
 While there are large spreads of areas to explore, these pale in size to “real” open-worlds like Skyrim or Far Cry.
-It doesn’t take any longer than a minute to travel from one end of the game area to the other.
+Usually, it doesn’t require more than a minute to travel from one end of the game area to the other.

 That said, each episode in the Yakuza series is renowned for realism of world design.
 The recurring area of Kamurocho is based on Tokyo’s infamous Kabukicho red light district, and anyone who has been to Kabukicho will immediately notice how closely Sega’s virtual rendition resembles the real district.
 To further heighten realism, Sega partnered actual Japanese companies like Don Quixote and Yoronotaki, and included their outlets in the games.
 Even if you’re not into gangland adventures, you can still enjoy the series by just strolling through the virtual streets in them.
 It’s like a cyber visit to Japan.
 This is one of the best games to play if you’re into virtual tourism.

 2. Intricate Battle Systems